 Sterling Mann (formerly Coffey), N0SSC, is from St. Louis, MO.
 Sterling is currently an avionics and communication systems design/test/integration engineer in St Louis.
 Sterling became a ham at age 16, is one of the former youth editors at ARRL, and has his own YouTube channel about ham radio, and is a co-host of the Phasing Line podcast.
 He is a 2014 graduate of Missouri University of Science and Technology, where he was the president of the W0EEE Amateur Radio Club.
 His degree is in electrical engineering with an emphasis in electromagnetics.
 Contesting is Sterling’s favorite ham radio activity, but also enjoys portable and remote operation, QRP, kitbuilding, as well as advocating for the young people in amateur radio.
 Sterling is one of the leaders at the Young Amateurs Radio Club, better known as YARC.
 He attended YOTA camp in IARU Region 1 in the summer of 2016, held in Austria.

 Jocelyn Brault, KD8VRX (and VA2VRX) first became interested in ham radio as a boy scout.
 He became licensed in 2013, and now holds an extra class license.
 He is a technical analyst and systems administrator with Vertical Solutions in Cincinnati.
 He was a scout leader, and is now a radio merit badge counselor, a mentor with VEX robotics, and a member of the West Chester ARA, Dayton ARA, Ohio Valley Experimenter Club and the Greater Cincinnati Builders Group.
+Jocelyn volunteers at the Voice of America Museum of Broadcasting, where he is the IT director and organizes and conducts youth events.
 He is the proud father of Chris, KD8YVJ, the 2015 Hiram Percy Maxim Award winner, and member of the 2017 Youth DX Adventure to Costa Rica.

 Sam Rose, KC2LRC, is from Syracuse, NY.
 Sam was first licensed in June 2003 at the age of 13.
 He studied electrical engineering at Clarkson University, where he was president of Clarkson's radio club, K2CC, from 2010 through 2012.
 He started his career doing engineering and data/performance analysis work on the C Speed LightWave Radar, a next generation S-band air traffic surveillance radar.
 He now supports phased-array radar systems at Lockheed Martin.
 Sam is an avid contester, works satellites, public service events, IRLP, restores radios, and enjoys special events such as balloon launches, ISS retransmissions, and weird contests.
 Since he started ham radio at a young age, he’s particularly interested in introducing ham radio to youth and young adults.
 He also attended YOTA camp in IARU Region 1 in the summer of 2016, held in Austria.